magento-research/pwa-buildpack/docs/PWADevServer.md

   - `assets`: Directory for other public static assets.
 - `serviceWorkerFileName: string`: **Required.** The name of the ServiceWorker file this theme creates, e.g. `'sw.js'`.
+- `middleware: function`: A function which receives the Express `app` as its argument.
+Runs before the app is configured otherwise (in the `before` step), so you can use this to add custom middleware.